tl;dr

 First, we introduce a created_contracts variable to the EVM with transaction-level scope:

-@dataclass class Surroundings: caller: Deal with block_hashes: Listing[Hash32] origin: Deal with coinbase: Deal with quantity: Uint base_fee_per_gas: Uint gas_limit: Uint gas_price: Uint time: U256 prev_randao: Bytes32 state: State chain_id: U64 + created_contracts: Set[Address]
+@dataclass class Setting: caller: Handle block_hashes: Checklist[Hash32] origin: Handle coinbase: Handle quantity: Uint base_fee_per_gas: Uint gas_limit: Uint gas_price: Uint time: U256 prev_randao: Bytes32 state: State chain_id: U64 + created_contracts: Set[Address]

-Second, we notice which contracts had been created in every transaction:
+Second, we be aware which contracts had been created in every transaction:

 + evm.env.created_contracts.add(contract_address)